hmis-analyst/shiny-apps-oracle/README.md

 Description
 ------------
 - HMIS Data Analyst is an open-source library of applications designed to provide an intuitive platform for analysis of Homeless Management Information System (<a href=http://en.wikipedia.org/wiki/Homeless_Management_Information_Systems>HMIS</a>) data.
 The ultimate goal of this project is to help end homelessness by creating transparency, improving knowledge, and facilitating research related to America's homeless service provider systems.

+General Usage Notes
+--------------------
+- For now, this project only has access to administrative data collected by homeless service providers in the state of Georgia.
+Georgia is home to one of the U.S.A.'s only statewide implementations of HMIS (most are smaller).
-- These applications are written using the open-source <a href=http://cran.us.r-project.org/>R software environment</a> (version >= 3.0.0).
+- These Data Analyst applications are written using the open-source <a href=http://cran.us.r-project.org/>R software environment</a> (version >= 3.0.0).
 In particular, they utilize the <a href=http://shiny.rstudio.com/>Shiny</a> R package (GitHub <a href=https://github.com/rstudio/shiny>here</a>).
 The technical goal is to present a simple user interface that translates R statistical analyses into useful information that ordinary people can easily digest.

-General Usage Notes
---------------------
 - This open-source version of HMIS Data Analyst currently requires a keyfile to connect to the RDBMS.
 The keyfile is not public and must be stored locally on the developer's machine.
 Please contact one of the administrators for a copy.
 - HMIS Data Analyst applications are browser-based.
 They will not work properly on Internet Explorer.
 Chrome is recommended.
 - Each new version of a Data Analyst application is moved onto a private server and later published to the web.
 - The primary languages used in writing these applications are R and SQL.
 To a small extent, they also utilize HTML and JavaScript.
-Expertise in JavaScript would have the potential to vastly improve the functionality and appearance of Data Analyst.
+A contributor with a working knowledge of JavaScript would have the potential to vastly improve the functionality and appearance of Data Analyst.
 - The JDBC API is used to communicate with the Oracle RDBMS.

 Installation Notes for Contributors